rakmial/WriteNumber/SPECIFICATION.md

 _Requirements_: Write a method that translates numbers in numeric (ie Integer) form into written English words.

+###_Tests & Functions_
-_Tests & Functions_: From simple to complex (kinda, not really - the lower the number, the more special cases, DANKE DEUTSCH, but we can expand to higher values more easily.)
+From simple to complex (kinda, not really - the lower the number, the more special cases, DANKE DEUTSCH, but we can expand to higher values more easily.)

 1. WriteNumber initializes an instance with 1 input, an Integer, which it binds to instance variable @num that returns with .num method.